-Good Harvest Ventures Management, an impact venture capital fund operating under the brand Astanor, is a signatory to the Operating Principles for Impact Management (the Impact Principles) since 2021.
-The total value of the Covered Assets in alignment with the Impact Principles is US\$ 267 million as of July 14, 2024.
-Astanor shares in the collective commitment to ensure that impact management practices are purposefully integrated throughout the life cycle of each investment in Good Harvest Ventures Management.
+Astanor is a signatory to the Operating Principles for Impact Management (the Impact Principles) since 2021 (previously as Good Harvest Ventures Management).
+The total value of the Covered Assets in alignment with the Impact Principles is US\$800 million as of May 12, 2025.
+Astanor shares in the collective commitment to ensure that impact management practices are purposefully integrated throughout the life cycle of each investment.

-PRINCIPLE 1: DEFINE STRATEGIC IMPACT OBJECTIVE(\$), CONSISTENT WITH THE INVESTMENT STRATEGY.
+PRINCIPLE 1: DEFINE STRATEGIC IMPACT OBJECTIVE(S), CONSISTENT WITH THE INVESTMENT STRATEGY.